+Elevated Substations

-- Elevated substations are raised above ground-level to mitigate the risk of flooding during storm surges and other weather-related events.
+Elevated substations are raised above ground-level to mitigate the risk of flooding during storm surges and other weather-related events.
 Such flooding can damage Distribution Company equipment and contribute to prolonged outages.
+Alternative approaches include relocating substations to less flood-prone areas or installing protective measures, such as pumps and levees.

+Equipment Hardening

-Alternative approaches include relocating substations to less flood-prone areas or installing protective measures, such as pumps and levees. - Equipment hardening refers to the replacement of existing Distribution Company infrastructure with equipment manufactured to more robust design standards and better able to withstand wind, water, ice and other elements.
-Examples include: installation of higher class poles and submersible equipment; installation of equipment with enhanced lightening protection; and replacement of bare wire with covered wire. - Distributed generation includes generators (continuously operating or variable output) located on a Distribution Company's system at or close to a customer load, Storage refers to a set of technologies capable of storing previously generated electric energy and releasing that energy at a later time.
+Equipment hardening refers to the replacement of existing Distribution Company infrastructure with equipment manufactured to more robust design standards and better able to withstand wind, water, ice and other elements.
+Examples include: installation of higher class poles and submersible equipment; installation of equipment with enhanced lightening protection; and replacement of bare wire with covered wire.

+Distributed Generation/Storage

+Distributed generation includes generators (continuously operating or variable output) located on a Distribution Company's system at or close to a customer load, Storage refers to a set of

+Formatted: Underline

+Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5"

+Formatted: Underline

+Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5"

+Formatted: Underline

+Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5"

+technologies capable of storing previously generated electric energy and releasing that energy at a later time.
 Distributed generation and storage can harden the grid when integrated and/or combined appropriately, for instance by providing uninterrupted power to critical facilities and supporting expedited power restoration during unplanned outages.